harbour/core/contrib/gtnap/Readme.md

         CREDITS.fodt  NOTICE  presets  program  sdk  share
         ```

-> GTNAP-based programs will not be able to compile or run if LibreOffice is not correctly installed.
+> **Important:** GTNAP-based programs will not be able to compile or run if LibreOffice is not correctly installed.

+> **Important:** The `LIBREOFFICE_HOME` environment variable must be set and pointing to the LibreOffice home directory. e.g. `/usr/lib/libreoffice`

+> **Important:** The first time a GTNAP program uses a LibreOffice function, an instance of the LibreOffice application will be started invisibly (`soffice.bin` process).
+This first call will have a small delay due to the initialization of the process.
+It is imperative that LibreOffice is running in order to use the SDK from C++/Harbour/GTNAP.

+> **Important:** In order to run `exemplo` or any GTNAP-based application, the `LD_LIBRARY_PATH` environment variable must point to `${LIBREOFFICE_HOME}/program`. e.g.
+`/usr/lib/libreoffice/program`.

 ## Build GTNap